-An Adderall dependence is a natural, expected physiological response to the drug.
-The individual has physical support due to the interaction of the chemicals in the body (even if taken as prescribed) but not a psychological dependence where they are abusing the medication to reach a “high.”
-They may require assistance from their doctor to get off the drug due to how the chemicals affect the brain; however, they are not mentally obsessing or craving Adderall.
+Adderall dependency is an expected and anticipated physiological response to the substance.
+The individual has physical support due to the interaction of the chemicals in the body (even if taken as prescribed), but not psychological dependence in which they abuse the medication to achieve a “high.”
+They may require medical assistance to get off the drug due to how the chemicals affect the brain, but they are not mentally obsessing or craving Adderall.

-An Adderall addiction refers to a person’s physical and psychological reliance on Adderall along with a specific set of behaviors.
-These individuals are usually unable to cope when they stop taking Adderall and will go to any length to obtain more of the medication.
-The use of the drug becomes the main priority of the individual because they often run out of their prescription early due to taking more than prescribed, leaving them in withdrawal from the substance, which results in going to any length to obtain more of the sense.
-Obsessive thoughts about Adderall and cravings are also an indicator of addictive behavior.
+Adderall addiction is a person’s physical and psychological dependence on Adderall and particular behaviors.
+When these people stop using Adderall, they typically can’t cope and will go to any extent to acquire more drugs.
+The individual’s primary focus becomes the drug’s usage since they frequently run out of their prescription early due to taking more than prescribed, resulting in withdrawal from the substance, which results in going to any extent to get more of the sensation.
+Adderall obsession and cravings are also indicators of addictive behavior.

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.